-For those looking at the short term, there are 1 year fixed rate bonds available, but it’s usually possible to get better rates on longer terms.
+For those looking at the short term, there are 1 year fixed rate bonds available, but it’s possible to get better rates on longer terms.

 Different types of bonds are regulated differently and have different levels of risk, so it’s worth reading and understanding each item in detail before making any final decision.

 Stocks and Shares ISA

 Stocks and Shares ISAs are similar to cash ISAs in the fact that you can save up to £20,000, but they have some key differences.